MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 ## Next steps

-*   For a comprehensive example of WebView2 capabilities, see [WebView2Samples repo](https://github.com/MicrosoftEdge/WebView2Samples) on GitHub.
+*   For a comprehensive example of WebView2 capabilities, navigate to [WebView2Samples repo](https://github.com/MicrosoftEdge/WebView2Samples) on GitHub.
-*   For more detailed information about WebView2 APIs, see [API reference](/dotnet/api/microsoft.web.webview2.wpf.webview2).
+*   For more detailed information about WebView2 APIs, navigate to [API reference](/dotnet/api/microsoft.web.webview2.wpf.webview2).
-*   For more information about  WebView2, see [WebView2 Resources](../index.md#next-steps).
+*   For more information about  WebView2, navigate to [WebView2 Resources](../index.md#next-steps).

 ## Getting in touch with the Microsoft Edge WebView team